Leticia-Franca/so_long/README.md

 - You'll display a map with some collectables and a character on the screen
 - The character must collect all the items before leaving the map

-Aside from the graphic elements management (which will be dealt with by the graphic library functions we have to incorporate in the program), the code you'll actually write (a.k.a *the part you play*.
+Aside from the graphic elements management (which will be dealt with by the graphic library functions we have to incorporate in the program), the code we actually write (a.k.a *the part you play*.
 Pun ~~not~~ intended) gravitates on aspects you already know and came to appreciate: **parsing, storing and validating**.
 If you're new to this (as I was), you may ask: Okay, I know how to deal with I/O and to write functions at this point, but how will I deal with graphic elements?

 ## The MiniLibx (or: *getting to know the graphic library*)